Cave rescue teams launch major operation to save American researcher in southern Turkey

 “This is very complex cave rescue operation," Novosel said.
 “Until now, there is no case in the world where we had a bigger cave rescue operation."

-Dickey experienced the gastrointestinal bleeding during his descent into the cave and he's not able to hoist himself out on his own, the European Cave Rescue Association said on its website.
+Dickey experienced the gastrointestinal bleeding during his descent into the cave and he's unable to hoist himself out on his own, the European Cave Rescue Association said on its website.

 The group described Dickey as “a highly trained caver and a cave rescuer himself” who is well known as a cave researcher, or speleologist, from his participation in many international expeditions.
 He is secretary of the association’s medical committee.